Introduction to Multi-Armed Bandits: Lower Bounds

 The $\Omega(\sqrt{KT})$ lower bound is stated as follows:

-\begin{theorem} Consider stochastic multi-armed bandits.
-Fix time horizon $T$ and the number of arms $K$.
+\begin{theorem} Fix time horizon $T$ and the number of arms $K$.
 For any bandit algorithm, there exists a problem instance such that $\E[R(T)]\geq \Omega(\sqrt{KT})$. \end{theorem}

-This lower bound is ``worst-case", leaving open the possibility that it has low regret for many/most other problem instances.
+This lower bound is ``worst-case", leaving open the possibility that a particular bandit algorithm has low regret for many/most other problem instances.
 To prove such a lower bound, one needs to construct a family $\mF$ of problem instances that can ``fool" any algorithm.
-Then there are two standard ways to proceed: \begin{itemize} \item[(i)] prove that any algorithm has high regret on some instance in $\mF$, \item[(ii)] define a ``randomized" problem instance: a distribution over $\mF$, and prove that any algorithm has high regret in expectation over this distribution. \end{itemize}
+Then there are two standard ways to proceed: \begin{itemize} \item[(i)] prove that any algorithm has high regret on some instance in $\mF$, \item[(ii)] define a distribution over problem instances in $\mF$, and prove that any algorithm has high regret in expectation over this distribution. \end{itemize}

 \begin{remark} Note that (ii) implies (i), is because if regret is high in expectation over problem instances, then there exists at least one problem instance with high regret.
 Conversely, (i) implies (ii) if $|\mF|$ is a constant: indeed, if we have high regret $H$ for some problem instance in $\mF$, then in expectation over a uniform distribution over $\mF$ regret is least $H/|\mF|$.
 However, this argument breaks if $|\mF|$ is large.
 Yet, a stronger version of (i) which says that regret is high for a \emph{constant fraction} of the instances in $\mF$ implies (ii), with uniform distribution over the instances, regardless of how large $|\mF|$ is. \end{remark}